Roach Removal – Get Rid of Roaches Today

 Aside from startling you, cockroaches can carry disease.
 These tiny arthropods can contaminate your food with the vicious bacteria E. coli, as well as Salmonella, cholera and typhoid fever.
 In large numbers, they have been known to trigger asthma and allergy attacks in people, especially children.

-Proper identification is key, as different species require different treatments.
+Proper identification is key, as different species require different treatments for successful roach removal.

 At Apex, we know roaches, and we have treatment plans that will rid your home of these unnerving pests.
 During our first visit, we will search your home, such as the bathrooms, kitchen corners, and even crawl spaces, that all will be carefully treated.
 Once the interior of your home is secure, we then move outside, removing all pest habitats, ensuring long-term protection.